adoconnection/TextPrettifier/README.md

 Console.WriteLine(prettifier.PrettifyForWeb(@"
     A long time ago, in a galaxy far,far away...
     It is a period of civil war.
-Rebel spaceships, striking from a hidden
-    base, have won their first victory
+Rebel spaceships, <span title='this is a popular quote' style='font-weight: bold'>striking from a hidden base</span>, have won their first victory
     against the evil Galactic Empire.

     Price: 128 credits"));